Evesham: Media

-Evesham local news has been served since 1860 by the Evesham Journal, which is now part of the Newsquest (Midlands South) Ltd., a subsidiary of Gannett Corporation; it is predominantly a weekly free newspaper that is distributed over four counties.
-In 2007, the weekly free newspaper Evesham Observer was launched by Midlands-based Observer-Standard series of newspapers, now the family-owned Bullivant Media.
+Evesham local news has been served since 1860 by the Evesham Journal, which is now part of the Newsquest (Midlands South) Ltd., a subsidiary of Gannett; it is predominantly a weekly free newspaper that is distributed over four counties.
+In 2007 the weekly free newspaper Evesham Observer was launched by the Midlands-based Observer-Standard series of newspapers, now the family-owned Bullivant Media.

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals can be received from either the Sutton Coldfield or Lark Stoke TV transmitters.

-Commercial radio stations that provide music and local news include Wyvern (radio) broadcasting on 96.7 FM, BBC Hereford & Worcester broadcasting on 104 FM and 94.7 FM.
+BBC Hereford & Worcester broadcasts on 104 FM and 94.7, while commercial radio stations include Hits Radio Herefordshire & Worcestershire on 96.7 FM and Greatest Hits Radio Herefordshire & Worcestershire on 107.2 FM.

 Sport

 The Evesham Leisure Centre comprises two swimming pools, a climbing wall, a 100-station fitness room and a health & beauty salon.
 Football in Evesham is represented by Evesham United F.C., who play in the Southern Football League Division One South & West.
+Evesham Utd also run over 20 youth teams, several girls and women’s teams, several Disability teams and a Walking Football team.
 In Rugby Union, there are senior and youth sections at Evesham Rugby Club.
 There is also a cricket ground.
 The town also has a pétanque team and a cycling club, Evesham & District Wheelers, which was founded in 1947.
 The town is home to various watersports, due to its location on the river, including Evesham Rowing Club, Kayaking & Canoeing provided by the Evesham Paddle Monsters club and Evesham Sailing Club.
 The town has two golf courses: Evesham Golf Club, which is situated outside Fladbury, and Twyford Golf Club, which is situated just outside Lenchwick.
 Evesham Vale Running Club hold their 10K race event annually.